Imagine you are a product manager at a company, and your goal is to drive user engagement.

-One beneficial aspect of the RICE prioritization framework is defining the timeframe for the impact and what type of user you plan to reach with it.
+One beneficial aspect of the RICE prioritization framework is defining the timeframe.

-An example of calculation reach is as follows: Let’s say you are the product manager for a file transfer application.
+An example of calculation reach is: Let’s say you are the product manager for a file transfer application.

 Let’s say you wanted to calculate the reach score for a feature that tells people when they are close to running out of storage.

-In such a case, it may be beneficial to try and get statistics from other companies in your competing field.
+In such a case, trying and getting statistics from other companies in your competing field can come handy.

-However, that isn’t perfect as those companies may be involved with and serve target audiences who are not that close to your own.
+However, it isn’t perfect as those companies may serve target audiences not close to yours.